 The application form will ask you to:

-A) Describe significant financial hardship or need through a combination of multiple-choice questions and narrative response.
-Applicants should demonstrate a pressing and critical need for emergency support.
+A) Describe financial hardship or need through a combination of multiple-choice questions and narrative response.
+Applicants should demonstrate a pressing need for support.
 We are aware that each artist’s needs differ so we ask that you thoroughly and accurately describe your situation.

 B) Demonstrate an active career in jazz as detailed in an artist statement, website, or online presence.